 We are on the third leg of our four-part series.
-In our previous Business Relationship Management blogs, we provided you with a summary overview of BRM, BRMP, and BRMI.
+In our previous Business Relationship Management blogs, we provided you with a summary overview of BRM, BRMP®, and BRM Institute.
 We then followed with more detailed information about the BRM role and its organizational value.
 Today, we will take you to the world of the BRMP — what it is and how you get it.

 If you are already working in the role of a BRM, you would be a prime candidate for the BRMP.
 Other roles that may want to consider moving into a BRM role or utilizing the skills of a BRM to advance their own professional skills include:

 The BRMP has been offered since 2009.
-As of the date of this article, there are about 1500 BRMPs globally.
+As of the date of this article, there are over 7500 BRMPs globally.

-Getting your BRMP is a very different process from getting a certification from PMI® or IIBA® that many are familiar with.
+Getting your BRMP is a very different process from getting a certification from PMI® or IIBA®.
 There is no experience needed before taking the prep class.
 You may want to review the BRMBOK before class, but that is not a prerequisite.
 The process of becoming a BRMP is simple:

 The BRMP qualification does not expire.
 Once you pass the test with the appropriate score, you do not need any further professional credit units to keep the certification valid.

-What if I don’t pass the exam on the first try?
+6. What if I do not pass the exam on the first try?

-If you don’t pass the exam on the first try, you can take it again, either in-person or virtually.
+If you do not pass the exam on the first try, you can take it again, either in-person or virtually for -an extra fee.

 The cost of the exam is included in the cost of the class.
 Note that you must take a class from an accredited training organization (ATO).

 Yes, you can take the class and simply opt out of taking the test after the class.
-However, there is no cost difference so you will have already paid for the test.
+However, there is no cost difference since you will have already paid for the test.

 Only organizations and instructors who are accredited by APMG International can offer the BRMP certification class.
-(APMG International is an accreditation body who accredits training and consulting organizations and instructors, and manages certification schemes for knowledge-based workers.)
-There is a rigorous process for both the organization (Watermark Learning) as well as the instructor in order to become accredited.
+(APMG International is an accreditation body who accredits training and consulting organizations and their instructors and manages certification schemes for knowledge-based exams.)
+There is a rigorous process for both the organization (Watermark Learning) as well as the instructor to become accredited.

-Watermark Learning is a recognized global leader offering skills development and and certification training in both project management and business analysis, including prep classes for PMP, CAPM, CBAP, CCBA, CBAP, and PMI-PBA.
-As a training, certification, and coaching firm, we are focused on developing talent that helps organizations realize value in their project and organizational investments.
+Watermark Learning is a recognized global leader offering skills development and certification training in project management and business analysis, including prep classes for CBAP, CCBA, ECBA and IIBA-AAC.
+As a training organization, we are focused on developing skilled professionals that help organizations realize value in their project and organizational investments.
 BRMP seemed like the next logical step.
-BRMs and BRMPs often come from the field of senior business analysts or program, portfolio, and senior project managers.

 For more information about BRM and the BRMP, visit our website.